auth0/docs/articles/connections/azuread-adfs-email-verification.md

 ---
 # Email Verification for Azure AD and ADFS connections

 Auth0 user's profile has an `email_verified` field.
 The way it is set depends on the connection type.
-For database connections, users need to go through an email validation flow.
-For federated connections, the identity providers can return the email_verified field, based on their own criteria.
+For database connections, users need to go through an email validation flow in order to get the email verified.
+For federated connections, the identity providers can return the `email_verified` field, based on their own criteria.

 Azure AD and ADFS cannot guarantee that the emails their return have been verified: